Only 5% of our oceans are officially protected

 Stay away from products made from marine species, such as coral, turtle shells, and shark fins.

-Always opt for environmental and sustainable alternatives and substitutes.
+Always opt for environmental and sustainable alternatives and substitutes (like reusable water bottles, bags and straws).

 Contact your elected officials asking them what steps they are taking to protect our oceans and marine wildlife.